 We will close the comments section before an article has published or shortly after if we believe the discussion will probably go against the rules set above.

 We will also lock an ongoing discussion on an article if comments submitted continue to go against the community rules.
 In these cases, readers can see what has been submitted but will no longer be able to submit new posts.

 We value your feedback, but we also value upholding civil dialogue around the news of the day.
 We’ll continue to close discussions in cases where the comments repeatedly go against the rules above.
-Articles without a comments section have a direct link to email The Post with your thoughts.
+Articles without a comment section will list other ways to respond or give feedback.

 In all other cases, the discussion on an article closes 14 days after it was originally published, except in the case of recipes.